Strong opinions, loosely held.

 Who?

 I’m a high school dropout.
-At 15, I developed health issues that prevented me from sitting in a classroom all day.
-My high school wasn’t willing to make any accommodations, and after two weeks of missing too many classes, they dropped me, saying I couldn’t return because I was no longer in their honors program.
+At 15, I started experiencing fibromyalgia.
+My high school wasn’t willing to make any accommodations, and after two weeks of missing too classes, they dropped me from the honors program and the school.
 I initially planned to go for my GED, but thanks to my mother’s persistence, I ended up at a early college program that let me take college classes for high school credit.
 I graduated from the program at 18 with both a high school diploma and an associate degree.

 After a couple of years of taking undergraduate classes and working in IT, I went to Oregon State University and earned my bachelor’s degree in 2018.
 At that point, I had never lived more than an hour from home.
 I knew no one on the East Coast, and had never been there, but I accepted a job offer that brought me to Maryland.
 I made my move to Maryland with a one way plane ticket, a backpack, and a suitcase.

 I now own a home with my boyfriend, two cats, and one dog.
 We hope to travel lots, have a yummy garden, increase the household cat-to-dog ratio, continuously try new hobbies and pick up new skills… and maybe not all of those goals are shared.
-I’m currently learning how to sew and intermittently running - I ran my first half marathon this year!
+This year I’ve been picking up new certifications, learning how to sew, and ran my first half marathon!